META-1-Official/soft-launch-meta1-ui/app/help/en/components/AccountPermOwner.md

-Owner permissions define who has control over the account.
-Owners may overwrite all keys and change any account settings.
+Owner permissions define who has control over the wallet.
+Owners may overwrite all keys and change any wallet settings.

-See [permissions](accounts/permissions) for more details.
+See [permissions](wallets/permissions) for more details.